derzaarsad/derzaarsad/README.md

 software development productivity by about 90%.

 I used .NET C# Windows Forms to develop the user interface and IronPython to integrate already existing python scripts used to parse the simulation results.
-In this project, I used PTC Integrity (MKS at that time) and IBM DOORS for requirement management.
+In this project, I used PTC Integrity (MKS at that time) for software lifecycle management and IBM DOORS for requirement management.

 ### Plane Segmentation for a 3D Reconstruction System (KinKon)